 Bánh mì gà nướng – Vietnamese Grilled Chicken Sandwich

-What is a Vietnamese Grilled Chicken Sandwich (Bánh Mì Gà Nướng)?
+What is Vietnamese Grilled Chicken Sandwich (Bánh Mì Gà Nướng)?

 Ingredients, Substitutions & Adjustments